arpa2/tlspool/doc/socketprotocol.rst

 be no need to exchange certificates at all.
 Such anonymous connections are not common, but they are certainly possible.

-The final response to the STARTTLS_SERVER command request is either an ERROR or a STARTTLS_SERVER command response.
+The final response to the STARTTLS command request is either an ERROR or a STARTTLS command response.
 The latter contains the validated results of the succeeded TLS connection setup, including any local and remote identity that have been established.
 In addition to the response packet, this positive command response includes a